Azure/azqr/README.md

 ### Scan Results

 Azure Quick Review (azqr) creates an excel spreadsheet with the results of the scan.

+> By default the Subscription Ids are masked in the spreadsheet.

 Check the [Azure Quick Review Scan Results](docs/scan_results/README.md) documentation for more information.